 How many employees does Starbucks have?

-It’s evident that Starbucks’ popularity isn’t going anywhere judging by the resilience of the company even through tough times.
+It’s evident that Starbucks’ popularity isn’t going anywhere judging by the resilience of the company even through tough times such as the coronavirus pandemic.
 Though they may receive some backlash for being so mainstream, there’s nothing wrong with enjoying a good cup of coffee from a global brand.